xinhongwang80-cmd/Assemblage-moment-matrices/README.md

 # Assemblage-moment-matrices

-To run the codes involving solving semi-definite programs, one has to use YALMIP as the modelling language and any solver compatible with YALMIP (e.g., SDPA, SDPT3, SDPNAL, etc.).
+This repository contains MATLAB code for computing lower bounds on tripartite steering robustness using the assemblage moment matrix (AMM) approach.
+We consider the steering scenario, in which Alice and Bob jointly steer Charlie.

+Running the codes requires YALMIP together with a compatible SDP solver, such as SDPA, SDPT3, or SDPNAL.

-First, download all the codes and add them to the working path.
+Before running the examples, download all the files and add the relevant folders to the MATLAB search path.

-Filenames starts with "AB_C..." are examples.
+Files whose names start with AB_C are examples.

-For example, "AB_C_AMM_L_Mermin_SR_lowerbound.m" computes the lower bound of steering robustness for a given Mermin inequality violation, through AMM approach.
-In the filename "L" means "local" correlations.
+For example, "AB_C_AMM_L_Mermin_SR_lowerbound.m" computes a lower bound on steering robustness for a given Mermin inequality violation using the AMM approach.
+In the filename, "L" refers to local correlations between Alice and Bob.

-Other example, "AB_C_AMM_NS_Mermin_SR_lowerbound.m" computes the lower bound of steering robustness for a given Mermin inequality violation, through AMM approach.
-In the filename "NS" means "no-signaling" correlations.
+Similarly, "AB_C_AMM_NS_Mermin_SR_lowerbound.m" uses the AMM approach to compute a lower bound on steering robustness for a given Mermin inequality violation.
+Here, "NS" refers to the no-signalling correlations between Alice and Bob.